Neeraj-Devasthale/Image_Processing_Final_Project/README.md

 4. Use of model.fit function of tensorflow instead of double for loop in train.
 A double for loop code is provided as mentioned above but using inbuilt functions gives a better UI and is much faster to train.
 However, results of both the implimentations are very similar.
 5. I have also added the 'main.py', '.gitignore' to the main directory to test the cloned project.

+## Important for data access:
+I have shared my data folder to you on gmail.
+Please unzip it and upload it to the "JSONS" directory.
+This is the directory my code will look into for training data.
+I am adding a drive link here for your convenience.
+Please let me know once you have downloaded the data as I want to take down the link from this public forum.
+Data link- https://drive.google.com/file/d/1xokuwWX1lAqWrRam10tpOUF-ZWuINu26/view?usp=sharing

 ## File Descriptions